Digital-Alchemy-TS/haos-template/README.md

 ```
 > Also accessible as a task within VSCode as part of the workspace.
 Use `Tasks: Run Task` from the command palette to access

+### Other

+For **all other setups**, the instructions are roughly the same. `Node20`+ is required, [fnm](https://github.com/Schniz/fnm) can be used to install / manage version if you do not have it installed already.

+## 💻 Commands

-Once your environment is set up, you can use provided commands from within the `package.json` to
+Once your environment is set up, you can use provided commands from within the `package.json` to manage your workspace.

 | NPM Command | Description |
 | ---- | ---- |